grnet/snf-image-creator/docs/usage.rst

 Para-virtualized drivers
 ------------------------

-Most synnefo deployments uses the *VirtIO* framework.
+Most Synnefo deployments uses the *VirtIO* framework.
 The disk I/O controller and the Ethernet cards on the VM instances are para-virtualized and need special *VirtIO* drivers.
 Those drivers are included in the Linux Kernel mainline since version 2.6.25 and are shipped with all the popular Linux